HarmonicHemispheres/tacoshell/README.md

 .sessions            --  list chat sessions
-.models              --  shows available OpenAi models .set-session <NAME>  --  switch to a different chat session .export              --  export the current chat session to csv .export-csv          --  export the current chat session to csv .export-json         --  export the current chat session to json
+.models              --  shows available OpenAi models .set-session <NAME>  --  switch to a different chat session .set-system <TEXT>   --  set a chat session 'system'. who is the ai? how do they respond?
+.export              --  export the current chat session to csv .export-csv          --  export the current chat session to csv .export-json         --  export the current chat session to json